Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/00-intro/02-set-up.md

 # FILE STRUCTURE
 ---
-In this module we'll set up our file structure for an Express Server.
+In this module we'll set up our file structure for our Server.

 <hr >